ekofiresearch/ekofiarticles.github.io/_posts/2019-01-17-scientists-have-grown-human-blood-vessels-in-a-petri-dish.md

 A organoid is a three-dimensional structure that grows from stem cells that mimic an organ and can be used to study the properties of this organ in a petri dish.

-Josef Penninger, director of the UBC Institute of Life Sciences and co-director of the Institute's founding director, Functional Genetic Research Chief, Canada, leri A game changer to build human blood vessels as organoids from stem cells BC
+“Being able to build human blood vessels as organoids from stem cells is a game changer,” said the study’s senior author Josef Penninger, the Canada 150 Research Chair in Functional Genetics, director of the Life Sciences Institute at UBC and founding director of the Institute for Molecular Biotechnology of the Austrian Academy of Sciences (IMBA).

-Daki Every organ in our body is associated with the circulatory system.
-This may help researchers to solve the causes and treatments of various vascular diseases such as Alzheimer's disease, cardiovascular diseases, wound healing problems, stroke, cancer and of course diabetes.
-Bu
+“Every single organ in our body is linked with the circulatory system.
+This could potentially allow researchers to unravel the causes and treatments for a variety of vascular diseases, from Alzheimer’s disease, cardiovascular diseases, wound healing problems, stroke, cancer and, of course, diabetes.”

 Diabetes affects approximately 420 million people worldwide.
 Most of the diabetic symptoms lead to changes in blood vessels, impaired blood circulation, and oxygen supply to the tissues.
 Despite its prevalence, little is known about vascular changes due to diabetes.
 This limitation has slowed the development of much-needed treatment.